million12/docker-logstash/README.md

 ###Starting Logstash

-`docker run -d --name logstash -e ELASTICSEARCH_IP=elasticsearch_ip -p 5000:5000 -v /opt/ssl:/opt/logstash/ssl million12/logstash`
+`docker run -d --name logstash -e ELASTICSEARCH_IP=elasticsearch_ip -p 5000:5000 million12/logstash`
 ### Certificates
 Certificates will be created on first run and will be kept in /opt/logstash/ssl directory.
 To get them out copy them using those commands: